Nordstrom/chefdk_bootstrap/README.md

 If you want to use your own custom wrapper cookbook, add the name of your cookbook and your private supermarket source to these commands instead of the original [Quickstart](#windows-quickstart) (examples included below).

 ### JSON attributes
 You can pass in attributes via URL/path to a JSON file (see the --json-attributes option in [chef-client](https://docs.chef.io/ctl_chef_client.html) ).
-Right now we're passing this in via the `CHEFDK_BOOTSTRAP_JSON_ATTRIBUTES` environment variable, but in a future version, we'll likely make it a named parameter of the bootstrap script.
+For Windows, we are passing this in via the `CHEFDK_BOOTSTRAP_JSON_ATTRIBUTES` environment variable.
+For Mac, json-attributes is a named parameter of the bootstrap script.

 #### Windows
 ```PowerShell